Executive takeaways

 2026 is the year to move beyond pilots and myths—and into scalable, compliant AI operations.

-Join Us at the USDM Life Sciences Summit 2026
+Watch the USDM Life Sciences Summit 2026 On-Demand

-I’ll be unpacking these themes including practical guidance, real examples, and what leaders must do now to prepare for the EU AI Act deadline.
+We unpack these themes including practical guidance, real examples, and what leaders must do now to prepare for the EU AI Act deadline.
+Watch on-demand now.